jgoikoet/so_long/README.md

 # so_long
 42 cursus so_long

-A mess of files I know, Need more practice whith Makefile, but try the bonus and you´ll enjoy an amazing experience whith the adventures of Cañita Brava and the crazy dogs!!!!
+A mess of files I know, Need more practice whith Makefile, but try the bonus and you`ll enjoy an amazing experience whith the adventures of Cañita Brava and the crazy dogs!!!!
 ![Game risitas](https://raw.githubusercontent.com/jgoikoet/so_long/master/game.png)